komex/delusion/README.md

 ## Using

-Just add one line of code before all tests to get ability to do anything with all objects and static classes:
+Just add one line of code before all tests to get ability to do anything with all not build-in objects and static classes:

 ```php
 \Delusion\Delusion::injection();
 ```

-After this injection all classes implements ```\Delusion\PuppetThreadInterface```.
+After this injection all your classes will implements ```\Delusion\PuppetThreadInterface```.

 ## Installing